LauZhiYing/Technology-and-Information-System/README.md

 ![](https://github.com/LauZhiYing/Technology-and-Information-System/blob/main/Design%20Thinking%20(1).png)

 # Reflection
-I have gained a lot of knowledge regarding technology and information.
-This enables me to understand more in this field and will be helpful for me in the future.
-Besides, I also learned design thinking through the project in this course.
+I have gained a lot of knowledge regarding technology and information.This enables me to understand more in this field and will be helpful for me in the future.
+Besides, I also learned design thinking through the project in this course which will definitely helped a lot when developing or designing product.

 In my opinion, I hope that we could have more practical activities for easier understanding.